jordan-berger/looptips/oref1.md

 **How to update to oref1**

-1. First let's remove the oref0 source code and your existing loop directories
+1. First let's remove the oref0 source code, your existing loop directories, and crontab

 ```
 cd
 rm -rf src
 rm -rf myopenaps
+crontab -r
 ```

 2. Next let's install dependencies again for good measure